 The SSDI application process can be confusing and overwhelming.
 The application form alone is over seven pages long, and many applications are rejected due to incomplete forms or information.

-If your initial application is rejected, as most are, there are four different levels of appeal - reconsideration; a hearing before an administrative law judge; review by SSA’s Appeals Council; and a lawsuit in federal court.
+If your initial application is rejected, as most are, there are four different levels of appeal:

 An SSDI lawyer can guide you through the process and increase your chances of success at each stage of the process.
 On your initial application, they can help ensure that you include all the necessary information and that you are on track to meet all the technical requirements.
-(For instance, that your disability is either a disability listed by the SSA, or equivalent to such a disability).
+(For instance, that your disability is either a disability listed by the Social Security Administration (SSA), or equivalent to such a disability).

-At the various appeals stages, they can craft arguments and help you gather the evidence necessary to overturn the initial decision and convince the respective decision-makers that you are entitled to SSDI benefits.
+At the various appeals stages, a social security disability lawyer can craft arguments and help you gather the evidence necessary to overturn the initial decision and convince the respective decision-makers that you are entitled to SSDI benefits.

-Some people may be inclined to hold off on hiring a lawyer at the initial application stage.
+Some people may be inclined to hold off on hiring an SSDI lawyer at the initial application stage.
 And as noted above, if you are able to submit a successful application on your own, this can save you money in legal fees.

 But most applications are not successful, and the appeals process can span months or even years.
 That means that the initial rejection could mean going years without the benefits you need, even if you eventually prevail and secure the benefits you are entitled to.